 Again, the Commission is the Institution responsible for the administration of Community funds.
 The lead was given by the ECSC.
 A levy paid in direct to the Commission on coal and steel production assures it of sizeable financial resources, part of which is expended on the tiding-over, retraining and redeployment of redundant workers, and another part held in reserve as backing for the borrowings from which the Commission relends towards the modernization of mines and steel plants and the redevelopment of areas affected by declining coal or steel production.
-Between 1952 and the end of 1967, the High Authority and its successor, the Commission, in this way borrowed and relent in all some \$720 million.
+Between 1952 and the end of 1970, the High Authority and its successor, the Commission, in this way borrowed and relent in all some \$926 million.

-On the Euratom side, the Commission is in charge of a Community research and training program.
-The first five-year program (1958-62) represented an outlay of \$215 million, the second (1963-67) an outlay of \$430 million.
+On the Euratom side, the Commission is in charge of a Community research and training programme.
+The first five-year programme (1958-62) represented an outlay of \$215 million, the second (1963-67) an outlay of \$430 million.
 The many projects carried out include the construction of four nuclear research stations: at Ispra in Italy, Karlsruhe in Germany, Mol in Belgium and Petten in the Netherlands, with a total staff of over 2,000.
+Pending agreement on a further multi-national programme, budgets were established on an annual basis in subsequent years.

-These are substantial sums, but they are by no means all.
-First, there is the European Social Fund, with about \$30 million a year, which part-finances the occupational retraining and resettlement of workers.
-Then there is the European Development Fund for the overseas countries and territories associated with the Community: the first Development Fund (1958-63) disbursed \$580 million, while the second (1964-69) has an appropriation of \$730 million, of which \$680 million have been set aside for grants and \$50 million for exceptionally advantageous loans.
+These are substantial sums, but they are no means all.
+First of all, the European Social Fund, which helps to retrain and redeploy workers, was in 1970 entrusted with a more decisive role in promoting social welfare.
+At present it is allocated some \$60 million a year, and this amount (which is financed from the Community's own direct revenue) will be steadily increased.

+Then there is the European Development Fund for the overseas countries and territories associated with the Community: the first Development Fund (1958-63) disbursed \$580 million, while the second (1964-69) had an appropriation of \$730 million, of which \$680 million was set aside for grants and \$50 million for exceptionally advantageous loans.
+The third EDF (1971-75) provides a total of \$1,000 million, including \$810 million in grants and \$190 million in loans.

-The European Agricultural Guidance and Guarantee Fund disposes of very much larger amounts still.
-Under the 1969 budget, for instance, it is to receive \$2,500 million, to enable it to cover the agricultural market support costs and to furnish assistance up to a ceiling of \$285 million towards farm modernization schemes.
+The European Agricultural Guidance and Guarantee Fund disposes of much larger amounts still.
+Under the 1970 budget, for instance, it received \$2,655 million, to enable it to cover the agricultural market support costs and to furnish assistance of \$285 million towards farm modernization schemes.

-3. Administration of the safeguard claus s in th Treaties.
+3. Administration of the safeguard claus s in the Treaties.